-International entry is allowed for: Entry is fully open for citizens and permanent residents of Italy
+International entry status: Entry is partially open for citizens and permanent residents of Italy

-International entry is allowed for: Entry is partially open for citizens and permanent residents of France
+Reentry to Italy is allowed for: Entry is partially open for citizens and permanent residents of France

 The government of Italy has imposed these measures to reduce the spread of COVID-19: